Skip Navigation

 BlackBerry Blog

-7 Reasons to Seriously Consider Managed XDR
+7 Reasons to Seriously Consider Managed Detection and Response

 Like many, you might be feeling uncertain, dealing with strained resources as you try to keep and grow your security team.
 In many cases, teams are chronically understaffed and may be headed toward burnout.

-7 Top Reasons for Managed XDR
+7 Top Reasons for Managed Detection and Response

 1. Create or augment 24x7 cybersecurity coverage: cybercriminals and nation-state threat actors work nights, weekends, and holidays.
 Around-the-clock coverage that seems impossible to achieve at scale, becomes possible without hiring additional staff.

 7. Reduce tool sprawl: Complexity is the enemy of security, and many organizations are drowning in a sea of point solutions and low-fidelity alerts.
-Managed XDR cuts down the noise and reduces complexity.
+MDR cuts down the noise and reduces complexity.
 It empowers cross-tool threat hunting and seamlessly correlates data integrated from a wide variety of products and third-party vendors.

-Resources and Criteria to Evaluate Managed XDR
+Resources and Criteria to Evaluate MDR

 • Which makes more sense for my 24x7 SOC: build or buy?